 If you don't see Workbot, make sure your Workato team or account has access to Workbot

-Under the Custom tab, click on Create a custom bot.
+In the Custom tab, at the bottom of the page, click on Create a custom bot.

 If you don't see the Custom tab, make sure your Workato team or account has access to Custom OAuth profiles